wailsapp/docs/tutorials/quotes.md

 # Quotes Generator

-In this tutorial, we will be building on the default Vue template to create a quotes generator.
+In this tutorial, we will be building on the default Vue/Webpack template to create a quotes generator.
 We shall cover how we can group methods into a struct in Go and how to use the Go runtime object.

 It is assumed you have completed and understood the [template tutorial](./template.md).
 We will continue from where we left off.